-In Manhattan, here’s been a Rockefeller Center tree since 1931 and Swarovski have provided the crystal star since 2004.
+In Manhattan, there’s been a Rockefeller Center tree since 1931 and Swarovski have provided the crystal star since 2004.

-Featuring 25,000 Swarovski crystals, this Rockefeller Christmas tree topper is 9.5 feet in diameter and weighs 600 pounds.
+Featuring 3 million Swarovski crystals, the most recent Rockefeller Christmas tree topper is 9.4 feet in diameter and weighs 900 pounds (almost 41 kilos).

-The Christmas Tree in Rockefeller Center is getting a new star designed by Polish-American starchitect, Daniel Liebeskind.
+In 2018, the Christmas Tree in Rockefeller Center got a new Swarovski star designed by Polish-American starchitect, Daniel Liebeskind.

-The new and improved Rockefeller Christmas tree star will have 3 million Swarovski crystals.
-It will weigh 90 pounds and reminds me of a medieval torture instrument.
-There’s a round ball which will be the source of light and 70 spiky light bulbs with the millions of crystals on it.
+Liebeskind says the tree topper is inspired by the beauty of starlight but it reminds me of a mace or a medieval torture instrument.
+There’s a round ball which is the source of light and 70 spiky light bulbs with the millions of crystals on it.

 Our Swarovski Crystal Christmas

 We now have 12 of the Swarovski crystal Christmas ornaments – one Swarovski snowflake for every year of their life and an extra one for when they were in utero.

 I have put them on a Scandinavian-inspired wooden Christmas tree so that they can show off their crystal sparkle to full effect.

 The Swarovski snowflake ornaments every year are limited edition and comes with the year etched on a silver tag.
 They sell out every year but you can find them on resale from previous years on sites like Amazon.